Open Solidworks Part Document

 As shown in below image I have created a new project named OpenPartDocument in Visual Studio.

-If you want to know more detail for Creating a New Project in Visual Studio, please visit Create a New project section of Solidworks C++ API - Open Solidworks & Hello World post.
+If you want to know more details about creating a new project in Visual Studio, please visit the Create a New Project section of the Solidworks C++ API – Open Solidworks & Hello World post.

 Add Source file